You Credit Score: How's Your FICO?

 • History of Payments - Do you pay your bills on time?

-• Your Credit Card Balances - How many accounts?
+• Balances on your Credit Cards - How many accounts?
 How much do you owe on your accounts?

-These factors are assigned weights based on the formula being used.
-The result is one number.
-Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
-Most people who want to get a mortgage have a score above 620.
+These factors are weighted slightly differently depending on the formula being used.
+The results are added up and distilled into a single number.
+Credit scores range from 300 to 800.
+Higher is always better.
+Most home buyers have a score above 620.

 How do I find out my credit score?

-Before you can improve your credit score, you have to get your score and be sure that the credit reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that invented the first FICO score, offers FICO scores on its website: myFICO.com.
-For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
-Also available are information and online tools that can help you improve your credit score.
+Before you can improve your credit score, you have to know your score and make sure that the credit reports from each credit reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+For a reasonable fee, you can quickly get your FICO score from all three reporting agencies, along with your credit report.
+They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.
+You can get a federally-mandated free credit report once a year from the three major credit reporting agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Got a Question?